Face Shape Calculator: Find Hats That Actually Suit You

 Face Shape Calculator

-Grab a soft measuring tape and follow these four steps:
+Grab a soft measuring tape and follow these steps: you can use either inches or centimeters.
+Both work perfectly.

 Step 1: Measure Your Forehead Width